taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 ## 4.4 Changes to publication of API references and schemas

 The implementation must serve the described resources under the given URLs set out in this document.
-The author is not concerned with how a service declares its API references to the platform during build/deploy stages in order that the references are included in the API references manifest, that is a matter for the implementor.
+The RFC is not concerned with how a service declares its API references to the platform during build/deploy stages in order that the references are included in the API references manifest, that is a matter for the implementation.

-The author considers it reasonable though, that there could be an API endpoint that enables services to register their API references with the taskcluster platform when they start up.
+The RFC considers it reasonable though, that there could be an API endpoint that enables services to register their API references with the taskcluster platform when they start up.
 An advantage of this approach (rather than burning this information into the build/deploy steps) is that a taskcluster platform